hirokawa/cssrlib/README.md

 Install
 =======
-You can install CSSRlib using pip.
+You can install the official version of CSSRlib using pip

 ```
 pip install cssrlib
 ```

-additional python packages are required as prerequisites and can be installed via the following commands:
+If you want to install the development version from this repository, first clone or download the sources and then run

 ```
-pip install notebook, numpy, matplotlib
-pip install bitstruct,cbitstruct,galois,cartopy
+pip install .
 ```

+in the root directory, where the ``setup.cfg`` file is located.

 Testing
 =======